riobus-bigdata/riobus-report-average-speed/README.md

 # riobus-report-average-speed

-spark project written in scala that filters buses inside a given latitude-longitude rectangle and calculates the overall average speed.
+spark project written in scala that reads bus registers from csv files saved on hadoop and filters bus registers inside a given latitude-longitude rectangle, inside a date interval and calculates the overall average speed.
+As output, it will write to a file locally, which path is also given as argument to this application.
+The first line will contain the filter arguments and second line will contain the average speed value.

 <h6>you only need to produce a jar</h6>
 <ol>